Marie Osmond Shares Rare Photo Of Her 6 Grandkids Ahead Of Her Debut As Permanent Co-Host On ‘The Talk’

 Osmond often talks about her supersized family—she came from a family of 11 and raised eight kids of her own—but it is rare to see her littlest family members together in one photo.

 In the caption to her sweet snap, the entertainment veteran challenged her followers to “choose” being happy for a month.
 While her life looks picture-perfect, Osmond said it is not.
 In fact, the singer says she chooses not to worry about being perfect.

-“Right now, I choose to not stress perfection, have a messy house and share lots of happy memories with my grandkids,” Osmond wrote.
+The star instead of stressing perfection, she would rather have a messy house so she can share “lots of happy memories” with her grandkids.

 View this post on Instagram